-Roughly 30 million people around the world took a cruise last year; another one million worked in the industry.
+Roughly 30 million people around the world took a cruise in 2019; another one million worked in the industry.
 Those numbers combined come close to the entire population of Canada — sailing across oceans on luxurious, entertainment-filled ships.

 Cruise vacations have exploded in popularity since the 1970s into a multibillion-dollar global business.
 But as for so many other industries, the COVID-19 pandemic has changed everything.
 The Covid Cruise, a documentary from The Nature of Things explores one dramatic outbreak as it unfolded on a cruise ship — the Diamond Princess — in February 2020.

 "[Cruise ships] were really one of the first industries to be hit in any sizable way," says Ross Klein, a professor at Memorial University of Newfoundland and industry expert on cruises.
 "In some ways, after Wuhan, they were the leading news item that brought COVID-19 into people's realities."

 How will cruises evolve in a pandemic-ravaged world?
 And will they be recognizable to the people that love them?

 New safety and hygiene protocols at every step